sepehr-safari/nostrproto/CONTEXT.md

 const decrypted = await user.signer.nip44.decrypt(user.pubkey, encrypted) // "hello world"
 ```

-### Rendering Kind 1 Text
+### Rendering Rich Text Content

-If you need to render kind 1 text, use the `NoteContent` component:
+Nostr text notes (kind 1, 11, and 1111) have a plaintext `content` field that may contain URLs, hashtags, and Nostr URIs.
+These events should render their content using the `NoteContent` component:

 ```tsx
 import { NoteContent } from "@/components/NoteContent";